-Let’s be honest, we all feel 100% cooler and ten times more attractive when donning our favourite pair of shades than we do right before we put them on our face (probably because they hide half of it), but the real purpose of wearing sunglasses can often be overlooked.
-Our eyesight is something we take for granted on a daily basis, but the safety of our eyes is extremely important; not only in the summer months, but all year round.
+Let’s be honest, we all feel 100% cooler and ten times more attractive when donning our favourite pair of shades, but the real purpose of wearing sunglasses can often be overlooked.
+Our eyesight is something we take for granted on a daily basis, but the safety of our eyes is extremely important; not only in the summer months, but all year round

-When it comes to sunglasses you’re probably one of two types of shopper; the cheap and cheerful type, or the expensive taste wins the race kind.
-If like many you are option number one, you most likely buy numerous pairs of sunglasses each year due to the lower prices you spend, and you’re probably kitted out in the latest eyewear trends as you don’t have to play it safe if you’re not spending hundreds of pounds.
-If though, you’re in to your designer brands or you take the protection of your eyeballs very seriously (which let’s face it, we all should), then you are no doubt comfortable spending a pretty penny for the best, but ‘forever’ sort of pair.
+When it comes to sunglasses you’re probably one of two types of people; the cheap and cheerful type, or the expensive taste wins the race kind.
+If like many, you are option number one, you most likely buy numerous pairs of sunglasses each year due to the lower prices you spend, and you’re probably kitted out in the latest eyewear trends as you don’t have to play it safe if you’re not spending hundreds of pounds.
+If though, you’re in to your designer brands or you take the protection of your eyeballs very seriously, then you are no doubt comfortable spending a pretty penny for the best, but ‘forever’ sort of pair.

 - 1 Polarised Sunglasses